 The structural differences between the GMAT and EA are as follow;

-- The AWA section is absent in the EA.
+The AWA (essay) section is absent in the EA.

-- In the EA, there are no optional breaks in between sections.
-Every minute is precious.
+In the EA, there are no optional breaks in between sections.
+Every minute counts.

-- While the EA is still an adaptive test, in contrast to the GMAT, it is multi-stage adaptive design.
+While the EA is still an adaptive test, in contrast to the GMAT, it has a multi-stage adaptive design.
 While the GMAT gets easier or tougher after every single question, the EA adapts after a block of questions.
 Each section of the exam comes in two panels.
 The first panel is almost always of medium difficulty (you can skip around questions in that specific panel).
 After the first panel is submitted, the next set of questions are easier or tougher based on how bad or good you performed in the previous set of questions.
-This translates across sections, meaning your second panel of IR decides the difficulty of the first verbal panel, and the second verbal panel decides the difficulty of the first Quantitative Aptitude panel.
+This translates across sections, meaning your second panel of IR decides the difficulty of the first verbal panel, and the second verbal panel decides the difficulty of the first quantitative aptitude panel.